 He secured AIR 361 and he was just 21; beating Roman Saini who was 22 when he became an IAS officer.

-Youngest IAS Officer of India
+Youngest IAS Officer

 - His younger brother, Anees dropped out of school in standard VII.
 Anees worked in a garage to support the family and help his brother prepare for the IAS exam.

 - In his own words Ansar describes his domestic situation, “Education has never been a watchword in my family.
 My father, a rickshaw driver, has three wives.
 My mother is the second wife.
 My younger brother dropped out of school and my two sisters were married off at an early age.
 When I told them that I had cleared the UPSC and in all likelihood will be an IAS officer, they were stunned shocked.”

-Even though Ansar’s large family struggled to make ends meet, he remained a bright student throughout.
+- Even though Ansar’s large family struggled to make ends meet, he remained a bright student throughout.

 UPSC Topper Ansar has said, “I was marginalized by three different categories.
 I am from a backward undeveloped region, I hail from a poor economic background and I belong to a minority community.
 I will tackle all these issues as an administrator since I have witnessed these issues at close quarters.”

 Ansar Ahmed Shaikh IAS said on his success “There is no alternative to hard work.
 During my struggle, my friends helped me a lot mentally and financially and even my coaching academy waived a portion of fees due to my poor financial condition”.

-But more than anything, it is attitude that sets him apart from others – the attitude to never back down and be steadfast in trying to achieve your dream.
+But more than anything, it is the attitude that sets him apart from others – the attitude to never back down and be steadfast in trying to achieve your dream.

-Ansar Shaikh IAS posting: Shaikh was allocated the West Bengal cadre.
+Ansar Shaikh IAS posting: West Bengal cadre

 Ansar Shaikh IAS date of birth: June 1, 1995